hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/04_quasi_alignment_salmon.md

 ---

 > ## Running Salmon on all samples in parallel
 > Rather than having each sample run one after the other, we can also run this in parallel.
-Here, we would create a shell script.
-Inside the script we have a for loop which is used to iterate over all FASTQ files, but this time the command in the loop is a sbatch command.
+Here, we would create a shell script called `salmon_all_samples.sh`.
+Inside the script we have a for loop which is used to iterate over all FASTQ files, but this time the command in the loop is an sbatch command.
 >
 > The `sbatch` command is followed by all of the resources we are requesting from O2.
 The last option is `--wrap=`.
 Here, we provide the Salmon command encapsulated in quotations.
 Then we finish and close the loop with `done`.
 >